Russell G. Pearce (Faculty Director)

 Founder and faculty director Professor Russell G. Pearce is widely credited as a leading animator of what is now known as "religious lawyering."
 Read more.

-Ana Renata Dias (Director)
+Ana Renata Dias (Assistant Director)

 Ana Renata Dias is a lawyer from Portugal with extensive experience in interreligious and intercultural dialogue.
 She comes to Fordham from the New York office of the Catholic Near East Welfare Association (CNEWA), where she helped to coordinate staff and resources for its numerous programs to support the peoples of the Middle East, India and Northeast Africa.
 Prior to that, she served as an executive coordinator for the Focolare Movement's large-scale international ecumenical events such as "Together for Europe."
 In addition to overseeing the general program, she coordinates the Institute's international and interfaith tracks.